 Cars were allowed to drive through the arch until 1971, when Washington Square was redesigned by Robert Nichols.
 The square has had its ups and downs since.

-Especially in the 80's, when it had become a drug dealing center, the square was particularly dangerous, but it has improved since the 90's and is now a relatively safe area.
+Especially in the eighties, when it had become a drug dealing center, the square was particularly dangerous, but it has improved since the nineties and is now a relatively safe area.

 Washington Square Fountain

 In 2007 the New York City department of Parks started with the renovation of Washington Square Park, the rectangular park that occupies most of the square.
-The first phase of the extensive renovation, completed in May 2009, resulted in repaved paths, new benches and lighting as well as the relocation of the fountain to the center of the square.
+The extensive renovation, completed in May 2014, resulted in repaved paths, new benches and lighting as well as the relocation of the fountain to the center of the square.
 This move enabled the creation of more green space.
 In the process, the fountain was completely rebuilt.

 and Waverly Place.